minahilsiddiqui5/Job-and-salaries-2024/README.md

 **Kaggle Dataset**: [Jobs and Salaries in Data Field 2024](https://www.kaggle.com/datasets/murilozangari/jobs-and-salaries-in-data-field-2024/)

-In the "Jobs and Salaries in the Data Field 2024" project, we will delve into the following aspects:
+After analyzing each column, you will gain insights into the following areas

 - **Average Salary by Job Title**:
 - **Average Salary by Job Category**: